The fundamental groups of contact toric manifolds

 Let $M$ be a contact manifold, and $\alpha$ be a contact $1$-form on $M$.
 Let $T^k$ be a connected compact $k$-dimensional torus.
 If $T^k$ acts on $M$ preserving the contact form $\alpha$, then it preserves the contact structure $\xi=ker (\alpha)$.

-A $2n+1$-dimensional contact manifold $M$ with an effective $T^{n+1}$-action preserving the contact structure is called a {\bf contact toric manifold}.
-If the Reeb vector field of a contact form on $M$ is generated by an element in $\mathfrak t =\mbox{Lie}(T^{n+1})$, then the contact $T^{n+1}$-manifold $M$ is called a {\bf contact toric manifold of Reeb type}.
+A contact manifold $M$ of dimension $2n+1$ with an effective $T^{n+1}$-action preserving the contact structure is called a {\bf contact toric manifold}.
+If the Reeb vector field of a contact form on $M$ is generated by a one parameter subgroup action of $T^{n+1}$, then the contact $T^{n+1}$-manifold $M$ is called a {\bf contact toric manifold of Reeb type}.

 Recall that a $2n$-dimensional symplectic manifold equipped with an effective Hamiltonian $T^n$-action is called a symplectic toric manifold.
 Contact toric manifolds are the odd dimensional analog of symplectic toric manifolds.
 Compact symplectic toric manifolds and compact contact toric manifolds are both classified (\cite{D} and \cite{Lc}).

-Compact contact toric manifolds can be divided into two classes: Reeb type and non-Reeb type.
-Those of Reeb type are most analogous to compact symplectic toric manifolds, in the sense that their moment map images are all simple convex polytopes (\cite{BG, BM}) (for the symplectic case, see \cite{At, D, GS}).
-In particular, those of Reeb type are K-contact and Sasakian manifolds (\cite{BG, GNT, Lh}).
-People work on K-contact and Sasakian manifolds with interest in various aspects.

-In this paper, we study the fundamental groups of contact toric manifolds.
-This study is motivated by the difference we notice on the fundamental groups of symplectic $G$-manifolds and contact $G$-manifolds, where $G$ is a connected compact Lie group.
-The toric case is an important case.
-Recall that compact symplectic toric manifolds are simply connected (\cite{A} p235, \cite{L0, L}).
-In contrast, $T^m\times S^{2n+1-m}$, where $n\geq 1$ and $1\leq m\leq n+1$, are compact contact toric manifolds whose fundamental groups are infinite abelian; $3$-dimensional lens spaces are compact contact toric manifolds whose fundamental groups are finite cyclic.
-We will show that these are the only types of fundamental groups that connected compact contact toric manifolds can have.

-First, we give a list of those manifolds which are not of Reeb type.
-The fundamental groups of these manifolds are easy to obtain except $(3)$, for which we give a proof.
+Most of the compact contact toric manifolds are of Reeb type.